Honey testing and analysis

 such as antibiotics or pesticides.

 At Leeder Analytical, our staff has extensive industry experience ensuring your requirements are understood and met.
-Some of the services we offer include;
+Some of the honey testing services we offer include;

 Leeder Analytical can test from monosaccharides through to trisaccharides.
 Sugars routinely analysed for include fructose, glucose, and sucrose.
 For more detailed analysis we offer monosaccharides, disaccharides and trisaccharide sugar profiles.
 Some of the compounds that Leeder Analytical offer in our carbohydrate analysis include; a,a-trehalose, a,b-trehalose, Arabinose, Cellobiose, Erlose, Fucose, Fructose, Fucitol, Glucose, Galactose, Gentobiose, Glucoheptose, Kestose, Kojibiose, Inulobiose, Isomaltose, Lactose, Lactulose, Laminaribiose, Mannose, Mannitol, Maltulose, Maltotriose, Melibiose, Panose, Palatinose, Persetol, Nigerose, Raffinose, Rhamnose, Ribose, Stachyose, Sorbitol, Sucrose, Turanose, Verbascose, Xylitol